Coronavirus Job Retention Scheme calculator

 - receive employer pension contributions outside of an auto-enrolment pension scheme

-If you cannot use this calculator, work out what you can claim manually using the
+In these cases, work out what you can claim manually using the

 or seek professional advice.